zickzaggy/School-Assignment/README.md

 # School-Assignment-
-Im not copying anything, im just doing what my teacher told me, so ya this repository is just for my assignment and
+HI!
+Welcome to my assignment repository, in this repository contains my software engineering assignment from my school teacher I hope i can get a good score
+Aamiin :)